janus-idp/software-templates/templates/gitlab/register-gitlab-component/README.md

 To ingest the component, you will need to merge the merge request created by the template.
 To navigate to the merge request, click the `Go to Merge Request` button to be redirected to the corresponding merge request.
+Feel free to add any additional annotations to the `catalog-info.yaml` file before merging the merge request.
 Once the merge request is merged, wait up to 5 minutes for the component to be ingested into the catalog.

 Once ingested, navigate to the catalog (filter by `kind=Component`) and you should see your newly registered component.